vishalsharmapro/-Face-base-student-attendance-system./README.md

 Face Based Attendance System (Django)

-A smart attendance system built using Django and Face Recognition technology.
+This is my Face-Based Student Attendance System 2.0, built using Django and Face Recognition technology.
-This project automatically records attendance by detecting and recognizing faces through a webcam, reducing manual work and improving accuracy.
+The system automatically records attendance by detecting and recognizing faces through a webcam, reducing manual work and making attendance management easy and accurate.

 Features